 Exercise Guide

-How to do a dumbbell rear delt row
+How to do dumbbell rear delt row

-Master setup, range of motion, and tempo with step-by-step instructions so every rep is more effective and safer.
+Master the setup, range of motion, and tempo for safer, more effective reps.

 The dumbbell rear delt row targets the posterior deltoids and the upper back muscles like the rhomboids and traps.
 By rowing dumbbells with an emphasis on pulling the elbows back and out, you specifically engage the often-neglected rear shoulders.
 It is essential for maintaining shoulder health, improving posture, and achieving a well-rounded, muscular look from both the back and side views.